 With the announcement of the new UCS Star Destroyer, Star Wars fans across the internet are both raving and complaining about the updated design of the Empire’s most feared warship.
 You won’t find any disappointments with Rubblemaker‘s ISD Aggressor, however.
 The original design of this build comes from Raskolnikov, who is well known for his highly detailed Star Destroyer creations.
 Rubblemaker smoothed out the hull plating and added more movie-accurate details.

 Like some previous LEGO Imperial Star Destroyers, the ship features an interior segment of the bridge in minifigure scale, along with a few other interior details.
 Continue reading

-LEGO senior designer Henrik Anderson is taking the covers off of the newly announced 75252 Imperial Star Destroyer… quite literally.
+LEGO senior designer Henrik Andersen is taking the covers off of the newly announced 75252 Imperial Star Destroyer… quite literally.
 In the designer video posted by LEGO, he shows off the Technic core and backbone of the ship and shares some interesting facts about the model.

 Click to read more and watch the video.

 LEGO’s next Star Wars Ultimate Collectors Series (UCS) set has officially been announced as 75252 Imperial Star Destroyer.
 The ship is the Empire’s and Darth Vader’s flagship from A New Hope named the Devastator.
 The set will come with 4,784 pieces and two Imperial minifigures of an officer and a crewmember.
 The Star Destroyer will be the third-largest LEGO Star Wars UCS set of all time and will be available for US $699.99 | CAN $849.99 | UK £649.99 starting September 18th for LEGO VIP members with general availability beginning October 1st.